lym29/NotesForMyself/Environment.md

 **Solution:** Find from this [issue](https://github.com/NVIDIA/cuda-samples/issues/44).
 Need to remove the "80 86" from the CUDA_ARCH_BIN args in the CMake config.
 ![image](https://github.com/lym29/NotesForMyself/assets/42018173/0d626447-ca88-4fef-8b31-7b526c5f2599)

+## ROS
+pull a ubuntu image from docker, run the container and install ros in it.